bisak/Mac-OS-Bulgarian-Phonetic-Keyboard-Layout-as-Windows-NEW/README.md

 Tested on macOS Sierra.

+- There's a new branch with some new characters added by @Nestak2.
+Check it out if it would suit your needs better.

 # Install

 Move the unzipped file to ```/Library/Keyboard Layouts/``` and select the new layout from Settings.